Step 2 Summary

 - The transportation network will ensure safe and timely access to housing, jobs, shopping, services, and recreation.

 - The metropolitan region promotes a full-range of housing types to fit every income, household and preference.

 - Ensure there are parks, trails and open spaces that are easily accessible to residents throughout the community.

 Establish Evaluation Criteria

 The evaluation criteria will be used to gauge big-picture items such as the amount of daily driving or the potential consumption of land.
-Objective evaluation of scenarios will provide a general sense of the potential impacts of actions and programs, such as those described in the Oregon GHG Reduction Toolkit, as they pertain to the goals set forth in the guiding principles.
-Through comparison of several evaluation criteria, tradeoffs between actions and programs can also be examined and better understood.
+Objective evaluation of scenarios will provide a general sense of the potential impacts of actions and programs, such as those described in the Oregon GHG Reduction Toolkit, as they pertain to the goals set forth in the guiding principles.Recommended Evaluation Criteria, Corresponding Unit of Measure and Source

 Potential Evaluation Criteria